sealingtech/EDCOP/README.md

 ## Overview
 ---
 The EDCOP is a scalable cluster to deploy virtual network defense tools on.
-It is designed to install a kubernetes cluster that is purpose-built to deploy and manager tools for Defensive Cyber Operations (DCO), although it could be used for any NFVi or standared application.
+It is designed to install a kubernetes cluster that is purpose-built to deploy and manage tools for Defensive Cyber Operations (DCO), although it could be used for any NFVi or standard application.

 ![EDCOP Architecture](https://github.com/sealingtech/EDCOP/raw/master/docs/images/stacked_platform_concept.png)